JvanKatwijk/terminal-DAB-xxx/README.md

 	Jan van Katwijk (J.vanKatwijk@gmail.com)
 	Lazy Chair Computing

 The dab-xxx-cli software is made available under the GPL-2.0.
-The dab-cmdline program uses a number of GPL-ed libraries, all rights gratefully acknowledged. dab-cmdline is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+The terminal-DAB-xxx program uses a number of GPL-ed libraries, all rights gratefully acknowledged. terminal-DAB-xxx is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.